FrendsPlatform/Frends.File/README.md

 | LastWriteTimeUtc  | DateTime |                                   |

 ## Move
 The File.Move task is used for moving one or more files from a directory to another.
 The task uses [pattern matching](#pattern-matching) for finding files to move.

+When moving many files, they are moved one at a time.
+If there is an error during the move operation, the file transfers will stop, and any files already transferred will be removed from the target directory.

 Input: